wp-plugins/gift-cards-for-woocommerce/readme.txt

 6. Gift card value added to totals

 == Upgrade Notice ==
-I have also updated the pro version of my plugin.
-Make sure that you update that as well.
-If you do not get a notice to upgrade please contact me with your license.
+Make sure that you back up your database before upgrading.
+You will need to run the gift card updater to use the new version and I dont want you to loose any information.
+Documentation coming soon and additional payment gateways will also be added soon.